imperva/terraform-provider-incapsula/website/docs/r/domain.html.markdown

 ## Attributes Reference

-The following attributes are exported:
+The following attributes are supported:

 * `site_id` - Numeric identifier of the site.
 * `domain` - The fully qualified domain name of the site.